ruizhaogit/EnergyBasedPrioritization/README.md

 The code was developed by Rui Zhao (Siemens AG & Ludwig Maximilian University of Munich).

-For details on Energy-Based Hindsight Experience Prioritization (EBP), please read the accepted paper (forthcoming).
+For details on Energy-Based Hindsight Experience Prioritization (EBP), please read the published paper.

 The code is developed based on OpenAI Baselines (link: https://github.com/openai/baselines).